pylhc/pylhc.github.io/docs/packages/omc3/workflow.md

     See [this guide][new_machine_guide] for implementation steps.

 In our example, we would like to compare our data to the nominal model of the 2018 LHC.
-Using the script to create a nominal model of the 2018 LHCB1, with the machine configuration defined in an `opticsfile`, goes as:
+Using the script to create a nominal model of the 2018 LHCB1, with the machine configuration and opticsfile used in our example, goes as:
 ```bash
 python -m omc3.model_creator \
     --accel lhc \